JanHerca/urantiapedia/output/wikijs/en/article/Mark_Blackham/journal_editorial_may_2023.md

 Ultimately, as Mamadou states, we are all masters of our fate.
 “While the human biological birth is done without our will, the Spirit’s birth is always done with our will, with our consent.”

-In the next essay, it is helpful to recall that one habit favoring religious growth is the act of sharing one’s spiritual life with one’s fellows ([UB 100:1.8](/en/The_Urantia_Book/100#p1_8)).
+In the next essay, it is helpful to recall that one habit favoring religious growth is the act of sharing one’s spiritual life with one’s fellows (<a id="a54_147"></a>[UB 100:1.8](/en/The_Urantia_Book/100#p1_8)).
 And this is just what Christopher Ross does in his article “**My Lord and My God!**” in which he describes a meaningful spiritual encounter he experienced before he came across _The Urantia Book_.
 In his quest for understanding, Christopher makes a critical assessment of his experience in light of Biblical and, later, Urantia Book knowledge.
 In summary, he accepts his experience as a genuine revelation of Spirit even though, like all spiritual experiences, we can never prove them to anyone else.
-But we are comforted by the knowledge that “God-knowing mortals hold in their personal experience the only positive proof of the existence of the living God” ([UB 1:2.8](/en/The_Urantia_Book/1#p2_8)).
+But we are comforted by the knowledge that “God-knowing mortals hold in their personal experience the only positive proof of the existence of the living God” (<a id="a54_853"></a>[UB 1:2.8](/en/The_Urantia_Book/1#p2_8)).

 The last article is one of my own. “**The Next Life”** is a brief summary of what we may expect to encounter once resurrected on mansonia one and, judging from the words of Urantia Book narrators, it will not be an easy transition.
 Life on Urantia is a far cry from life on a “more normal” world and we will have to make many subsequent adjustments.
 Nonetheless, we are told, both explicitly and implicitly, the lessons we must learn on the mansion worlds.
 And the good news is that we can start these changes in our own lives right here on Urantia.
 <br style="clear:both;"/>